-With the holiday season upon us, many people in Montreal are making an effort to look their best and this of course includes having a beautiful white smile.
+With the Holidays upon us, many people in Montréal are making an effort to look their best.
+This includes having a beautiful white smile.
 Many of our patients ask us how they can maintain their smile radiant after whitening treatments.
-Our hygienist Lina Dawli at Prisma Dentistes warns of these 6 beverages which have the potential to stain your pearly smile.
+Our hygienist, Lina Dawli, at Prisma Dentistes warns of these 6 beverages which have the potential to stain your pearly smile.

 Sports and energy drinks

 Running around to check off your shopping list for the Holidays might require extra energy, but consuming energy beverages will not do your smile any good.
 They are highly acidic, which can damage the enamel, and usually contain loads of sugar, which creates the best condition for bacterial growth.